skurhse/skurhse/README.md

 # Hi, I'm Skurhse! ✨

 I'm a software engineer with nine years of experience in enterprise software development.
 I have a passion for creating scalable, efficient, and reliable solutions.
-I enjoy working with the latest technologies and developing high-quality software that affects people positively.
+I especially enjoy working with the latest technologies.
+Check out my open source projects below.